Application, Fees & Funding

 Your invoice will be sent to your University email account and to your personal email account.
 Please ensure that your personal account details are kept up to date.
 If you pay your tuition fee liability in full, before or on the due date of your tuition fee invoice, you will receive a two per cent discount.
 Please remember to deduct any of your discount entitlements before forwarding your payment, as refunds for overpayments cannot be processed on demand.
 Any overpayments may be offset against any other fees or debts to the University.
 Full payment of the tuition fee invoice is required if you miss the due date.
 The discount is not available to students whose fee is paid by a sponsor, employer or the Student Loans Company (SLC).
 Full details of how to pay.

 Students eligible to claim one of the discounts shown by *, are still entitled to claim 2% early settlement discount on the net value of their fees.

-A 30% staff discount is available on fees that are paid personally by the member of University staff for part-time courses only.
-Staff may apply to pay the fees by six instalments (completing in March) by deduction from salary.
+A 30% staff discount is available on fees that are paid personally by University members of staff for part-time courses only.
+Staff may apply to pay their fees in six instalments (completing in March) by deduction from salary.

 * Only one of these discounts can be claimed against each fee.

 The Portsmouth Business School offers a number of scholarships for self-funding students applying for taught postgraduate study.

 Staff family members discount*